RidzIn/tech_task/README.md

                         Specify the file in which the model is stored --input INPUT [INPUT ...], -i INPUT [INPUT ...]
-                        Filenames of input images --output INPUT [INPUT ...], -o INPUT [INPUT ...]
+                        Filenames of input images --viz, -v             Visualize the images as they are processed

-                        Filenames of output images --viz, -v             Visualize the images as they are processed --no-save, -n         Do not save the output masks --mask-threshold MASK_THRESHOLD, -t MASK_THRESHOLD
+  --mask-threshold MASK_THRESHOLD, -t MASK_THRESHOLD
                         Minimum probability value to consider a mask pixel white --scale SCALE, -s SCALE